githubtraining/exercise-use-secrets/README.md

 1. Create your own copy of this repository by using the [Use this template](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-from-a-template#creating-a-repository-from-a-template) button.
 2. Create a [Personal Access Token](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token) with the `repo` scope selected.
-3. Create a new secret in your copy of this repository that contains the value of the Personal Access Token you created.
+3. Create a new secret in your copy of this repository that contains the value of the **Personal Access Token** you created.
 4. Pass the secret to the local action `check-secrets-action` using the input key `your-secret`.
 The action is used in a workflow titled `use-secrets.yml`.

 <!-- Add your steps below starting with step 2 -->

 ## Seeing your result

 Your exercise is graded automatically once you have completed the instructions.
-To see the result of your exercise, go to the Actions tab, and see the most recent run on the "Use secrets" or "Grading" workflows. <!-- specify expected Looking Glass display_type --><!-- specific place to look -->
+To see the result of your exercise, go to the **Actions** tab, and see the most recent run on the **Use secrets** or **Grading** workflows. <!-- specify expected Looking Glass display_type --><!-- specific place to look -->

 ![](https://user-images.githubusercontent.com/6351798/119396166-c0736580-bc91-11eb-8bd8-02abddbcf50a.png)